cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/BirdsOfAFeather2.md

 The violence was about.

 "Remember from before"
-'Don't speak for me,
+*"Don't speak for me,
 you're coughing blood,
-Kath? what is this all for?'
+Kath? what is this all for?"*

 But she didn't take a break,
 From the rib-pressed words,